 New Zealand Police

-New Zealand has a police force that is reliable, trustworthy, approachable and solves a comparatively high number of crimes.
+New Zealand has a police force that is reliable, trustworthy and approachable.
+The New Zealand Police solve a comparatively high number of crimes.

-Police here have strict rules they must follow and they cannot act arbitrarily.
-They don’t harass you in day-to-day life and don’t carry personal firearms.
+Police in New Zealand must follow strict rules.
+They do not harass you in day-to-day life and do not generally carry personal firearms.

 The Police work within strict legal limits.
 There is more detail about their powers on the Community Law website.